• Skip to primary navigation

 If you are feeling impatient, put your cannabutter in a Ziploc bag.
 Using your rolling pin, give it a few good wacks.

-This will break up the cannabutter so that it will easily meld with the other ingredients.
+This will break up the cannabutter to easily meld with the other ingredients.

-When making edibles, the way you handle your ingredients can alter the results.
+When making edibles, handling your ingredients can alter the results.

 Final Thoughts

-Overall, the answer is no, you should not microwave your cannabutter or any other form of cannabis.
+The answer is no; you should not microwave your cannabutter or any other form of cannabis.

 The risk of destroying the potency is too great.